noorul23/autocrash-sos-final/README.md

 # 🚗 AutoCrash SOS – Final Version

-AutoCrash SOS is an Autonomous accident detection and emergency alert system inspired by the **real airbag deployment mechanism used in vehicles**.
+AutoCrash SOS is an autonomous accident detection and emergency alert system inspired by the **real airbag deployment mechanism used in modern vehicles**.

-This system detects collision events using a **detachable circuit loop trigger which placed on top of airbag**, and automatically sends emergency alerts including GPS location to family members and ambulance app.
+This system detects collision events using a **detachable circuit loop trigger placed above the airbag**, and automatically sends emergency alerts with GPS location to family members and ambulance application.

-The project was developed using ESP32, GSM, GPS and a physical airbag-inspired trigger prototype.
+The project was developed using ESP32, GSM communication, GPS and a physical airbag-inspired trigger prototype.

 ---

 # 🧠 Core Idea

 vehicles deploy airbags during severe collisions.
-When the airbag deploys, circuit loop brakes due to the deployment pressure.
+When the airbag deploys, internal mechanical structures move or break due to deployment pressure.

-this project implements a **detachable conductive loop placed above the steering area**.
+Inspired by this mechanism, this project implements a detachable conductive loop placed above the steering airbag area.

 ### Trigger Concept